microsoft/PowerBI-LogAnalytics-Template-Reports/README.md

 ## Known Issues
 - SE Duration measures are currently blank.
 This is because Vertipaq Storage Engine events are not yet supported in the Preview.
+- If you find the report takes a very long time to refresh and appears to be stuck, try to load a shorter period of time.
+We have built the Power Query logic with Log analytics Query limits in mind, but it is possible you are hitting limits.
+Another thing to try is to go to the Regional Settings -> Locale in the template and change it to US date format.
+We have had reports of European customers having the report load blocked becuase of date conversion errors.